sathvik-mn/sathvik-mn/README.md

 I'm open to collaborations that challenge me and push the boundaries of what we can achieve with data.

-Feel free to reach out to me at sathvikmn98@gmail.com or sathvikmn2022@gmail.com for any inquiries or opportunities to connect.
+Feel free to reach out to me at sathvikmn98@gmail.com or sathvik.m.nagaraj@gmail.com for any inquiries or opportunities to connect.

-Get to know more about me https://sathvik-mn.github.io/SathvikMN-Portfolio.github.io/index.html

 Fun fact: I endeavor to provide data-driven answers for every question posed to me.